axisgroup/evaluation-toolkit/README.md

 ![Testing Template](./Assets/images/Sample-Testing-Template.png)

-Acknowledgements: Thanks to [Arielle Cason, UX Researcher](http://ariellecason.com/) for sharing her template, developed while she was a graduate student at Georgia Instritute of Technology, with us.
+Acknowledgements: Thanks to [Arielle Cason, UX Researcher](http://ariellecason.com/) for sharing her template-- developed while she was a graduate student at Georgia Instritute of Technology-- with us.